juagargi/scion/tools/hummbwtester/monitoring/README.md

 - total border router demotion rates by freshness, expiry, and token bucket cause
 - detailed demotion rates by cause, border router, and interface
 - border-router running and scheduler-denied CPU time, together with each process's GOMAXPROCS
+- total and per-socket Linux UDP receive-queue overflows for the border routers
 - aggregate BFD packet-loss and state-change counts per minute, plus current per-interface counters
 - pong request-to-reply gaps for remote-sent and client-received replies

 If you want to build your own panels, create a new dashboard in Grafana and query the same metrics that appear in `./tools/hummbwtester/metrics.go`.

+Linux delivers `SO_RXQ_OVFL` as ancillary data on a packet received after an overflow.
+Therefore, `router_underlay_receive_overflow_pkts_total` can update slightly after the actual drop.
+Its `local` and `remote` labels identify the socket; `remote="unconnected"` denotes a BR internal socket.
+The metric cannot carry an interface or priority label because the kernel drops the datagram before the BR receives and classifies it.